mhafeez13666/interview/README.md

-# interview
+# Some coding Interview questions
 Code for some Interview questions.
+I didn't sign any NDA or something that I shouldn't share these.

 ### Q1: Given an array of integers, find out if the numbers are in a pyramid fashion.
 That is, the sorting is ascending and then descends after that.